roar-net/problem-statements/problems/salt-spreading/README.md

 Optimisation Algorithms Research Network (ROAR-NET), CA22137, is supported by COST (European Cooperation in Science and Technology).

+The problem statement was originally presented by Jens Kristian Fonnesbach.
+One small unpublished example is due to Stefano Gualandi from the University of Pavia.
+The other example is due to Belenguer and Benavent, see reference below.

 <!-- Please keep the above acknowledgement.
 Add any other acknowledgements as
 relevant. -->